splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

     - `required` specifies whether the field is required or not.
 The default value is true.
     - `defaultValue` is the initial input value (string, number, or boolean).
     - `options`:
-      - `placeholder`: The placeholder for the field.
+      - `placeholder`: (RENOUNCED) The placeholder for the field.
       - `disableonEdit`: When the form is in edit mode, the field becomes unable to be edited.
 The default value is false.
       - `enable`: The enable property sets whether a field is enabled or not.
 The default value is true.

 > [!WARNING]
-> The [Placeholder](https://splunkui.splunkeng.com/Packages/react-ui/Text?section=develop) attribute is deprecated and will be removed in one of the following versions.
-Instead, using the "help" attribute is recommended.
+> The [Placeholder](https://splunkui.splunkeng.com/Packages/react-ui/Text?section=develop) attribute is deprecated and renounced.
+Instead, we recommend to use the "help" attribute.

 ### Usage